 The first thing to remember is that bit depth and dynamic range are NOT the same thing.
 It is going to sound much the same, but it's not.
 That difference will be covered here.

-36 bit scanners with good dynamic range can sometimes capture more shadow detail from an image than can a 30 bit scanner.
-Specifically, dynamic range may add more detail in the shadow tones of images from positive film (slides), and in the highlights of images from negative film.
-Dynamic range is not a major consideration for scanning photo prints, because prints themselves are very limited, but it is very important when scanning film.
-We'll try to explain HOW it helps, because it's the subject of many incorrect myths.
+Scanners today, and digital cameras too, are 12, 14, or 16 bits in each RGB channel, which ×3 is 36 or 42 or 48 bits color depth (with data values 0..4095, or 0..16383, or 0..65535).
+Specifically, more dynamic range may allow more detail in the shadow tones of images from positive film (slides), and in the highlights of images from negative film.
+Dynamic range is not a major consideration for scanning photo prints, because the dynamic range of the paper prints themselves is very limited, so this is far more important when scanning film.
+We'll try to explain HOW it helps.

-All scanners are at least 36 bits now, and most are 42 or 48 bits.
-More bits support more dynamic range, but does not ensure it exists.
-More bits are required to hold numeric values containing better dynamic range, but this one detail does not ensure it.
-While the two factors are often associated, there is also a second requirement.
-High-quality low-noise CCD and electronics (i.e., expensive) are needed for better dynamic range.
+More bits support more dynamic range, but does not ensure it exists in the scanned media.
+More bits are required to hold numeric values containing better dynamic range, but this one detail does not ensure the data exists or is actually measured.
+There is also a second factor.
+High-quality low-noise CCD and electronics are needed for better dynamic range.
 The trend today is that inexpensive scanners are offering 48 bit A/D conversion (analog to digital), which just means that inexpensive A/D chips are available now.
-But don't assume that a $100 48 bit scanner can achieve as much dynamic range as a $1000 36 bit scanner can offer.
+Don't assume that a $100 48 bit scanner can offer as much as a $1000 36 bit scanner can, but the 36 bits is likely sufficient for any media.

 The minimum and maximum values of density capable of being captured by a specific scanner are called DMin and DMax.
-If the scanner's DMin were 0.2 and DMax were 3.1, its Dynamic Range would be 2.9.
-DMax implies unique image tone values are distinguishable, and not hidden by electronic noise.
-Greater dynamic range can detect greater image detail in dark shadow areas of the photographic image, because the range is extended at the black end.
+Dmax is the highest density value where detail can be distinguished, and Dmin is the lowest value distinguished.
+DMin implies the lowest density values that are not hidden by noise.
+If the scanner's DMin were 0.3 and DMax were 3.1, its Dynamic Range would be 2.8 (subtracted difference).
+Greater dynamic range can detect greater image detail in dark shadow areas of the photographic image, because the range is extended at the black end (into the noise).

-Slides have less photographic range than negatives.
-Slides have perhaps about 5 or 6 f-stops of total scenic range, compared to perhaps 9 or 10 f-stops for negatives.
+Slides have more dynamic range but less photographic range than negatives.
+Slides have perhaps about 5 or 6 f/stops of total scenic range, compared to perhaps 9 f-stops for negatives.
 Expose a slide half a stop off and the results are objectionable.
-Do that with negatives, and you never even realize it.
+Do that with negatives, and you may never even realize it (then the printing process can improve exposure, but the paper media decreases dynamic range).

-But slide film itself has more contrast, a steeper gamma curve, and while the captured scenic tonal range may be less, the density extremes on the film can be greater.
-The extremes of slides are more likely to be clear or black, and contain greater dynamic range as seen at the scanner.
-Color negative film has the orange mask (helps reversal color balance) which also limits DMin and the overall scanning range.
+Side film itself has more contrast, a steeper film gamma curve, so the larger density range is in fact less f/stop range.
+But while the captured scenic tonal range may be less, the density extremes on the film can be greater.
+Meaning, the extremes on slides are more likely to be clear or black film, but contain greater dynamic range as seen at the scanner.
+This is NOT speaking of digital camera images, which are positives like slides, with similar exposure concerns (Negatives: expose for the shadows, more can be better.
+Positives, expose for the highlights, don't clip them).
+But cameras have their own adjustable contrast curves.
+Color negative film has the orange mask (helps printing reversal color balance) which considerably increases DMin which decreases the overall density range.
 Images from negatives invert dark noise to be in the highlights, less noticeable there.
-Slides are more difficult than negatives to capture the shadow detail, and slides need a film scanner with greater dynamic range.
+Slides are much more difficult than negatives to capture the shadow detail, and slides do need a scanner with greater dynamic range.

-24 bit scanners might have a dynamic range specifications near 2.4, needed for photo prints.
-30 bit scanners might be near 3.0, needed for negatives.
-The best 36 bit scanners might approach 3.6, better for slides.
-For sure, they can't be more.
-Only rotating drum scanners can approach 4.0 (these use Photo Multiplier Tubes, PMT, extremely expensive).
-And of course, all scanners are not equal, some will have higher dynamic range than others because their electronics have less noise.
+Even 8-bit scanners might have a dynamic range specifications near 2.4, needed for photo prints.
+10 bit scanners might be near 3.0, needed for negatives.
+The best 12 bit scanners might approach 3.6, better for slides.
+Only rotating drum scanners can actually approach 4.0 (these use Photo Multiplier Tubes, PMT, expensive).
+And all scanners are not equal, some will have higher dynamic range than others because their electronics have less noise.
 Price is definitely a factor.

-The greater dynamic range extends the signal into low black levels where the noise is.
-To be effective, the electronics must be improved greatly to reduce the noise.
-I would not expect a dynamic range of 3.4 from a $100 48 bit scanner, not this year.
+Greater dynamic range extends the signal into low black levels where the noise is, which is the Dmin subtraction.
+To be effective, the electronics are improved to reduce the noise.
 The hardest problem for the scanner is the black end, density values beyond 3.0.
 One good reason is low level signal and noise.
-But the big problem is the necessary logarithmic mapping explained below.

 Caution again: It is easy at first to assume that more bits will yield data with more dynamic range.
 Superficial reading might even think I said that in places.
 But it is NOT true at all.
-More bits are the container needed simply to store data with high dynamic range, but the bits do not create dynamic range, they only allow it to be stored.
+More bits are simply the container needed to store the data, but the bits do not create dynamic range, they only allow it to be stored.
 In the same way, perhaps a large wallet is needed to hold great sums of money, but having a large wallet does not necessarily imply the money is present.
 Many wallets are not exactly full.

 24 bit color is three 8-bit bytes, one byte for each of the Red, Green, and Blue CCD channels, to describe the color of each pixel in the image.
 30 bit color uses 10 bits for each of the three primary RGB colors.
 In binary numbers, each bit is a power of 2, meaning that each additional bit doubles the maximum size of the numbers that can be stored.
 Same concept in decimal numbers using powers of 10, each digit there allows numbers 10 times larger to be represented.